Quick! Go to your Netflix account and find

 "Lovelorn Justin (Ward Roberts) sees his life change for the better when quirky April (Sarah Lassez) lands in the middle of it.
 When she's abruptly kidnapped by a band of demons, Justin sets out to rescue her, with the help of the hellion Lo (Jeremiah Birkett), who has an agenda of his own.
 Hell, musical demons and oversized rats complicate the path to love in writer-director Travis Betz's horror-comedy hybrid.

 A musical horror romantic comedy?
 No thank you.
-I only have room in my life for one and that's Rocky Horror.
-Still, despite much misgivings I was bored so I bit.
-So glad I did.
+I only have room in my life for one and that's

 Lo opens with Justin calling forth the demon Lo using a mysterious book (which looks pretty familiar to horror fans) belonging to girlfriend April.
 I've gotta tell you I lost all doubts after Lo's creepy appearance.